We have a

 From my research, I learned Goldendoodles can have unique and different types of nose colors which vary from black, brown, or red noses this gives these dogs a unique beauty feature.

-It is very hard to determine the color of the nose of the siblings which are not yet born from the colors of the parents that have mated or you are intending them to mate or breed them.
+It is very hard to determine the color of the nose of the siblings who are not yet born from the colors of the parents that have mated or you are intending them to mate or breed them.